Critter Science

 Male reindeer lose their antlers in November, however females keep theirs much longer.
 This means that Santa Claus’ reindeer would have all been female, since they are depicted as having horns on December 24.

 8.)
-Reindeer are herbivores (only eat vegetation).
+Reindeer are herbivores (eat plant matter).
 Their diet includes herbs, mosses, ferns, shoots, grasses, fungi, and leaves.

 9.)
 In the winter, reindeer have to dig through the snow to find food.
 They dig using their antlers and munch on energy-packed lichens called reindeer moss.